aleex1848/tools-for-autodarts/README.md

 - **Delay**: Set how long to wait before showing the animation (in seconds)
 - **Duration**: Set how long the animation should display (in seconds)
 - **Object Fit**: Choose between 'cover' (fill screen) or 'contain' (maintain aspect ratio)
+- **Bulk Upload with Trigger Assignment**: When uploading multiple GIF files, you can assign the same trigger to all files at once when "Generate triggers from filenames" is disabled, making it easy to set up larger animation sets

 #### Supported Triggers
 Animations can be triggered by various game events using these tags: